This is a question that many good aquarists contemplate when planning a vacation or time away from home.

 The reason behind this is that the fish already know how to survive in the aquarium, are healthy and more importantly, all the members of the community get along just fine.
 If well established, an aquarium can run for longer periods of time on auto-pilot.

 When it comes to aquariums that are newer, there is a good chance that an ecological balance between aquarium volume and fish load as it relates to water changes as well as filter maintenance hasn’t been reached.
+You should also be sure that the water temperature is high enough for your tropical fish.
+All tropical fish tanks need an aquarium heater.

 Behavioral overstocking may be present in the fish tank i.e. territoriality and aggression or in terms of production of waste.
 It is important to have knowledge about the setup of your fish tank as it will make it easier for you to accurately predict how long your fish can survive while you are away.
 It is considerably riskier to leave a fish tank that is still finding its balance unmanned.